 Here, the 0.0 zone at the bottom represents the standard 6500K white point, while the other zones depict deviation in DeltaE values; Delta E below 2.0 is required for professional use, whereas Delta E over 3.0 results in a noticeable difference.

 Unfortunately, on most monitors, you cannot fix brightness and color uniformity.

 Luckily, in most cases, these issues aren’t noticeable.
-Often, there would be only minor deviation visible, in which case the issue is negligible/tolerable.
+Often, there would be only minor deviations visible, in which case the issue is negligible/tolerable.
 However, in extreme cases, you should definitely RMA your monitor if you can.